Abortion in Cambodia

 Abortion in Cambodia is legal upon request within the first twelve weeks of pregnancy.

 After twelve weeks, abortions are only legal in Cambodia when they will save the woman's life or preserve her health, the pregnancy is a result of rape, or the child may be born with an incurable disease.
 In any of these instances, at least two medical personnel must approve the abortion.

+As of 2023, Medabon (a combination therapy containing two medicines called mifepristone and misoprosto) is the only available product for inducing medical abortion in Cambodia.
+Registered in Cambodia in 2010, it is available at pharmacies and limited number of clinical practices.

+The Cambodia Demographic and Health Survey 2014 reported that 12% of women have had at least one abortion in their lifetime.
+60% of abortions are surgical, while 40% used medications.
+Of the medical abortions, 61% occurred under the care of a healthcare provider and the remainder reported no assistance or no involvement of a provider.

+One study following 2,083 Cambodian women found that use of over-the-counter abortion medication was as effective and safe as abortion medication administered in a clinical setting.
+Despite this, there are still many barriers to accessing abortion in Cambodia, increasing stigma and driving individuals towards less safe abortions.

 Abortion law in Cambodia (1997)

 Abortion is legal in Cambodia up to twelve weeks of pregnancy under the law of 1997.
 If the woman seeks an abortion after 12 weeks of pregnancy, it is only allowed under certain conditions: